 Boronia Heights suburb profile

 Boronia Heights is a suburban area located in Logan City, Queensland, approximately 27km south of Brisbane's CBD.
-Known for its family-friendly atmosphere, it offers a mix of residential properties, including modern homes and established houses.
-The suburb is well-served by local amenities such as schools, parks, and shopping centers, providing convenience for residents.
-Boronia Heights is surrounded by natural beauty, with several parks and green spaces offering recreational opportunities.
-Its proximity to major roads and public transport links ensures easy access to Brisbane and the Gold Coast, making it a desirable location for families and commuters.
+Known for its family-friendly atmosphere, the suburb offers a mix of residential properties, including modern homes and established dwellings.
+Boronia Heights is well-serviced by local amenities, including schools, parks, and shopping centres, making it a convenient choice for families and individuals.
+The suburb's proximity to major roads provides easy access to Brisbane and the Gold Coast, enhancing its appeal for commuters.
+With its blend of suburban tranquility and accessibility, Boronia Heights continues to attract a diverse range of residents.

 Boronia Heights property market performance